CiarenceW/SR25_plugin/README.md

 # SR25_plugin
 The no-strings-attached hybrid-scoped DMR for Receiver 2!<br>

 Also check out: [MagLoaderThing](https://github.com/CiarenceW/MagLoaderThing), this un-cuts a thing in the Compound that makes reloading big magazines nice, cool and relaxing :D
+And [this](https://github.com/CiarenceW/r2_CustomCompoundAmmoBoxes) as well, it adds ammo boxes for modded cartridges in the Compound, with possibilities of adding custom models for them too!

 <image align="center" src="CoolPics/imthecallat4butimnotthereanymore.png">